cosimameyer/cosimameyer.com/content/post/2020-09-15-how-to-structure-your-data-workflow-efficiently/index.md

 ---
-title: How to structure your data workflow efficiently using R
+title: How to Structure Your Data Workflow Efficiently Using R
 author: Cosima Meyer
 date: '2020-09-15'
 slug: how-to-structure-your-data-workflow-efficiently-using-r